Asymmetries of Service: Interdependence and Synchronicity: Analyzing and Decomposing the Hawkes Cluster Stochastic Model

-In the Hawkes cluster setting, \citetm{daw2023conditional} finds that parking functions can be used to decompose the convex polytope on which the compensator transformed points (meaning, the integral of the intensity evaluated at the point process epochs) are themselves conditionally uniformly distributed.
+In the Hawkes cluster setting, \citet{daw2023conditional} finds that parking functions can be used to decompose the convex polytope on which the compensator transformed points (meaning, the integral of the intensity evaluated at the point process epochs) are themselves conditionally uniformly distributed.
 Specifically, a randomly sampled parking function will correspond to a sub-region of the polytope, and, in this sub-polytope, the Hawkes compensator points can be reduced to an ordering of mutually independent standard uniform random variables with affine shifts.
 Through this tractable partition, the compensator points become more interpretable and amenable to analysis.
-However, such an analysis still suffers from the same problem described above, which is that it can be unclear how to interpret insights from the compensator space in the original time space of the cluster, particularly so outside of the Markovian setting.
+However, such an analysis still suffers from \editTwo{opacity:} it can be unclear how to interpret insights from the compensator space in the original time space of the cluster, particularly so outside of the Markovian setting.

 To ameliorate this, we now seek to uncover a connection from parking functions to Hawkes processes exclusively in the time space, i.e.,~without random time change arguments or compensator transforms.
-Instead of invoking such transformations, our approach will be first to leverage the relationship between (close relatives of) these combinatorial objects and branching processes, and then to extend this to Hawkes clusters via \citetm{hawkes1974cluster}.
-The inspiration for this approach begins with \citetm{devroye2012simulating}, which shows that a Pollak-type rotation argument produces Cayley trees that are uniformly random when conditioned on their total size (number of nodes).
-When not conditioned on the total size, \citetm{devroye2012simulating} motivates these trees as the lineage structures within a branching process's progeny, where the offspring distribution is Poisson.
-This already hints at a connection to \citetm{hawkes1974cluster}, and this hint can become more apparent.
-That is, the relationship between Cayley trees and parking functions is well-known, as many bijections have been shown among these families of combinatorial objects \citepm{yan2015parking}.
+Instead of invoking such transformations, our approach will be first to leverage the relationship between (close relatives of) these combinatorial objects and branching processes, and then to extend this to Hawkes clusters via \citet{hawkes1974cluster}, \editTwo{\`a la Remark~\ref{hoRemark}}.
+The inspiration for this approach begins with \citet{devroye2012simulating}, which shows that a Pollak-type rotation argument produces Cayley trees that are uniformly random when conditioned on their total size (number of nodes).
+When not conditioned on the total size, \citet{devroye2012simulating} motivates these trees as the lineage structures within a branching process's progeny, where the offspring distribution is Poisson.
+This already hints at a connection to \editTwo{the cluster model as viewed through Remark~\ref{hoRemark}:} the relationship between Cayley trees and parking functions is well-known \citep[e.g.,][]{yan2015parking}.
 Hence, from these Cayley trees we can find parking functions in the same space as the cluster itself.